badu/gorm/README.md

         buf.WriteString("string")
         buf.Write([]byte("bytes"))
         return buf.String()`
-.
-Also, organize fmt.Sprintf to be called once

 # Comments and thoughts
 - Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed